Nicholas Culpeper: Political beliefs

 Influenced during his apprenticeship by the radical preacher John Goodwin, who said no authority was above question, Culpeper became a radical republican and opposed the "closed shop" of medicine enforced by censors of the College of Physicians.
 In his youth, Culpeper translated medical and herbal texts for his master, such as the London Pharmacopaeia from Latin.
-During the political turmoil of the English civil war, the College of Physicians was unable to enforce its ban on the publication of medical texts, and Culpeper deliberately chose to publish his translations in vernacular English as self-help medical guides for use by the poor, who could not afford to consult physicians.
-He followed them up with a manual on childbirth and with his main work, The English Physician, which was deliberately sold cheaply.
+During the political turmoil of the English Civil War, the College of Physicians was unable to enforce its ban on the publication of medical texts, and Culpeper deliberately chose to publish his translations in vernacular English as self-help medical guides for use by the poor, who could not afford to consult physicians.
+He followed them up with a manual on childbirth and with his main work, The English Physitian, which was deliberately sold cheaply.
 It became available also in colonial America and has been in print continually since the 17th century.

 Culpeper saw medicine as a public asset, not a commercial secret, and the prices physicians charged as too high compared with the cheap, universal availability of nature's medicine.
 He felt the use of Latin and the high fees charged by doctors, lawyers and priests worked to deprive the public of power and freedom.

 Culpeper was a radical in his time, angering his fellow physicians by condemning their greed, unwillingness to stray from Galen and use of harmful practices such as toxic remedies and bloodletting.
 The Society of Apothecaries were similarly incensed by the way he suggested cheap herbal remedies, as opposed to their expensive concoctions.